desmos-labs/desmos/docs/architecture/adr-018-improve-subspace-treasury-account.md

 ## Decision

 To address the issues mentioned above, we propose implementing a new treasury account structure.
 The new treasury address will be generated using `authtypes.NewModuleAddress` from its subspace id when the subspace is created, and will not be able to be edited thereafter.
-This will ensure that the subspace's treasury is controlled solely by the subspace itself, rather than being managed by external third-party accounts.
+This will ensure that the subspace's treasury is fully controlled by the subspace itself, rather than being managed by external third-party accounts.

 Additionally, we will introduce a new permission and method to allow authorized users to spend funds from the treasury.